 We offer contingency based services and will not assess any fees until we collect compensation for your case.

 Our lawyers are extremely familiar with these regulations and can help you dissect the law to protect your own rights.
 Similar to motor vehicle drivers, truck drivers are also expected to follow all traffic rules and take proper safety measures to prevent accidents.

 Trucks may have trouble stopping quickly or experience accidents like rollovers, especially if the weight limit is breached.

-At Flickinger Sutterfield & Boulton, our attorneys have experience helping truck accident victims and their families obtain the compensation they are entitled to.
-There are many causes of truck accidents, and often, the trucking company is liable.
-Our lawyers are experienced in the following areas:
+Truck accidents are unfortunately far too common.
+According to the FMCSA, over 4,000 trucks and buses were involved in fatal car accidents in 2015 alone.
+At Flickinger Sutterfield & Boulton, our attorneys have experience helping truck accident victims and their families obtain the compensation they are entitled to by determining the cause of a truck accident and whether negligence or recklessness was involved.
+There are many causes of truck accidents, including:

 - Car vs. truck accidents

 - Truck driver error and fatigue